KyussCaesar/bq-rust/README.md

 # bq-rust

-This is library for applying a boolean query to text.
+This is a library for applying a boolean query to text.

 ## Example: